Religion in Kenya

-The predominant religion in Kenya is Christianity, which is adhered to by an estimated 85.52% of the total population.
-Islam is the second largest religion in Kenya, practised by 10.91 percent of Kenyans.
-Other faiths practised in Kenya are Baháʼí, Buddhism, Hinduism and traditional religions.
+Christianity is the dominant religion in Kenya, adhered to by an estimated 85.5% of the total population.
+Islam is the second largest religion in Kenya, practiced by 10.9 percent of Kenyans.
+Other faiths practiced in Kenya are Baháʼí, Buddhism, Hinduism and traditional religions.

-Kenya is a secular country and the freedom of religion is enshrined in the nation's constitution.
+Kenya is a secular state and freedom of religion is enshrined in the nation's constitution.
+Christmas and Easter are recognised as public holidays.

 Statistics

-Census figures from 2009 and 2019:
+According to the Census figures from 2009 and 2019:

+Christianity grew by 2.2% whilst Islam declined by 0.35%.

 Census figures

 Christianity

+Roman Catholicism is the largest single Christian denomination in Kenya.
+Kenya has about 10 million Roman Catholics.
 Roman Catholicism was first brought to Kenya in the fifteenth century by the Portuguese, and was spread rapidly during the 20th century by missionaries.
 In 2019, the Roman Catholic Church made up 20.6% of the population, about 9.7 million Kenyans.
-In the same year, over 60% of Kenyans identified as Protestant, Evangelical, or members of African instituted churches.
-Denominations include the Anglican Church of Kenya, Africa Inland Mission, the Presbyterian Church of East Africa, Evangelical Lutheran Church in Kenya (ELCK) (and the smaller Kenya Evangelical Lutheran Church (KELC)), and the Baptist Convention of Kenya among others.
-An estimate 30-35% of Kenya's population are Pentecostals making Kenya one of the most Pentecostal countries in Africa and the world.
-Kenya has by far the highest number of Quakers of any country in the world, with around 119,285 members.
+In the same year, over 30% of Kenyans identified as Protestant, 20% identified as Evangelical, and 7% identified as members of African instituted churches.

+Protestant or Evangelical denominations include the Anglican Church of Kenya, Africa Inland Mission, Seventh-day Adventist Church, the Presbyterian Church of East Africa, Evangelical Lutheran Church in Kenya (ELCK) (and the smaller Kenya Evangelical Lutheran Church (KELC)), and the Baptist Convention of Kenya among others.

+An estimated 30-35% of Kenya's population are Pentecostals.

+In 2017, Kenya had the highest number of Quakers of any country in the world, with around 119,285 members.